Mrquinnd/nfnft/README.md

 # nfnft - non-functional-non-fungible-token

-Counter component useing JS + Jquery to perform asynchronous updates of an NFT infection counter.
+Counter component using JS + Jquery to perform asynchronous updates of an NFT infection counter.